 If you want more on this, I’ve created a free step-by-step guide that walks you through exactly what to do.
 By following the free guide, you’ll understand how to change keys on guitar and you’ll be creating your own solos in any key you want as soon as today!

 If you haven’t already, get your free training for soloing in any key on guitar and learn How to Play by Feel here.

 How has this helped you?

 I want to hear two things from you.
 In the comments below, tell me:

-- One thing you thought about keys before before reading this
+- What is one thing you thought about guitar keys before reading this

-- One thing that helped or surprised you after reading (your insight will help someone else understand the topic further, so make sure to answer in detail).
+- Also share, one thing that helped or surprised you after reading (your insight will help someone else understand the topic further, so make sure to answer in detail).